 Elliot just finished mixing Beck's extraordinary rendition of David Bowie's "Sound and Vision".
 It's truly one of the most fascinating musical projects you'll ever see: http://www.youtube.com/watch?v=QnOmrDzRrGQ.

 Additionally, he mixed the brilliant four hour documentary, The History of The Eagles.
-Elliot is recording The Crossroads Guitar Festival featuring Eric Clapton appearing in New York's Madison Square Garden in early April.
+Elliot also recorded and mixed The Crossroads Guitar Festival featuring Eric Clapton appearing in New York's Madison Square Garden in early April of this year.
+Specifically, Elliot is mixing the Allman Bros. set as well as Warren Haynes/Derek Trucks set.

 Prior, he recorded new music for Paul McCartney, mixed Lynryd Skynyrd's Greatest Hits in 5.1 surround sound, mixed the new Glenn Frey release, After Hours, recorded and mixed Joe Jackson's 2012 The Duke CD and mixed the DVD release of the smash Broadway musical, MEMPHIS.